olliz0r/sys-botbase/README.md

 - Capture current screen and return as JPG

 ## Disclaimer:
 This project was created for the purpose of development for bot automation.
-The creators and maintainers of this project are not liable for any damages caused or bans received Use at your own risk.
+The creators and maintainers of this project are not liable for any damages caused or bans received.
+Use at your own risk.

 ## Installation
 Download [latest release](https://github.com/olliz0r/sys-botbase/releases/latest) and extract into your Nintendo Switch SD card.
 Restart your switch.